WELCOME TO MORECAMBEBAY.COM

 There are three impressive stately homes in the Morecambe Bay Area, namely the Elizibethan Levens Hall, on the River Kent, notable for its topiary, and lived in by the Bagot family.
 The Victorian Holker Hall – on the site of a sixteenth century building – near Flookburgh, owned by Baron Cavedish, and now lived in by his daughter Lucy, and her husband Tor McLaren.
 And finally, the originally seventeenth century Leighton Hall, near Silverdale, rebuilt in the eighteenth century.
 It is notable for its role in the civil war, and for its annual ‘Last Night Of The Proms’ outdoor concerts at night, when most of the concert goers take along candle-lit lanterns, adding to the atmosphere of a memorable evening, which I have enjoyed myself.
 The hall is now lived in by the well-known Gillow, furniture making family.

-In early 2022, Eden Project North was given the go-ahead, and will be similar to the very successful Eden Project already in Cornwall, which will essentially be a large conservatory made up of four transparent domes, inspired by the shape of mussel shells, and contain plants and trees from all around the world, including the tropics.
-This is to be on the site of the old Bubbles indoor and outdoor swimming pools on the sea front, next to the Midland Hotel, and is due to be completed in 2024, at a cost of 125 million pounds, being by far the biggest investment in Morecambe for several decades.
-It is bound to be a very popular visitor attraction for many years in the future, as it will only be a one-hour drive from Manchester and Liverpool, as well as being readily reachable from Lancashire, Cheshire, Cumbria, Yorkshire and Northumberland.
+In January 2023, the UK government awarded 50 million punnds to Eden Project Morecambe ( previously known as Eden Project North ).
+This will be similar to the successful Eden Project already in Cornwall, and will essentially be a very large conservatory consisting of four large transparent dome conservatories, in the shape of mussel shells, and contain plants and trees from all around the world, including the tropics.
+The project is to be on the site of the old ‘Bubbles’ indoor and outdoor swimming pools on the sea front, next to the Midland Hotel.
+It is due to be completed in late 2026, at a cost of over 100 million pounds, being by far the biggest investment in Morecambe for several decades, and hopefully redefine Morecambe as a resort fot the twenty first century.
+It is bound to be a very popular entertainment & educational eco-tourism attraction for many years in the future – estimated to attract over 700,000 visitors per year – as it will only be a one-hour drive from Manchester and Liverpool, as well as being readily reachable from Lancashire, Cheshire, Cumbria, Yorkshire and Northumberland, via junction 34 of the M6 motorway, using the relatively new dual carriageway link, directly into Morecambe town.

 PETER CHERRY’S PHOTOGRAPHS OF MORECAMBE BAY